AdrianM756/Kubernetes-Documentation/Creating  a Kubernetes deployment.md

 ## Scaling a deployment

-Deployments provide an easy way to scale up an application by running more pods.
+[Scaling a deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#scaling-a-deployment) provides an easy way to scale up an application by running more pods.

 On this system, we will try to replicate 3 of the deployment that we've just created.
 To do this, we will use the command: